Onion Login Instructions

 - Access to the network, Either through LAN-cable or through Wi-Fi

 - A web browser, which you clearly have.

 Following are the instructions to connect to your Onion router's interface for configuration and diagnotstics.

-Make sure that you are connected to your Onion router, either by ethernet cable of over
+1. Make sure you are connected to your Onion router

 How to configure your Onion router

 Once you have logged in to the Onion admin interface you should be able to change any settings that are

 Be careful when you configure your router so that you don't break the network.

 What if my Onion router or network stops working after a configuration change